pietervogelaar/kubernetes-job-monitor/README.md

 # Kubernetes job monitor

 With Kubernetes cron jobs it's possible to execute (batch) jobs periodically.
-With a monitor dashboard it's easy to see which jobs are running and if their latest status was success or failure.
+With a monitor dashboard it's easy to see which jobs are running and if their latest status was "succeeded" or "failed".

 The frontend is derived from the awesome Jenkins Build Monitor Plugin.
 The application uses kubectl inside the container to retrieve the data from Kubernetes.